Bermuda: Demographics

-The racial makeup of Bermuda as recorded by the 2016 census, was 52% Black, 31% White, 9% multiracial, 4% Asian, and 4% other races, these numbers being based on self-identification.
+The racial makeup of Bermuda was 52% Black, 31% White, 9% multiracial, 4% Asian, and 4% other races, these numbers being based on self-identification recorded by the 2016 census.
 The majority of those who answered "Black" may have any mixture of black, white or other ancestry.
 Native-born Bermudians made up 70% of the population, compared to 30% non-natives.

 The island experienced large-scale immigration over the 20th century, especially after World War II.
 About 64% of the population identified themselves with Bermudian ancestry in 2010, which was an increase from the 51% who did so in the 2000 census.
-Those identifying with British ancestry dropped by 1% to 11% (although those born in Britain remain the largest non-native group at 3,942 people).
+Those identifying with British ancestry dropped by 1% to 11% – although those born in the United Kingdom remain the largest non-native group at 3,942 people.
 The number of people born in Canada declined by 13%.
-Those who reported West Indian ancestry were 13%.
-The number of people born in the West Indies actually increased by 538.
+13% of the population reported West Indian ancestry and the number increased by 538.
 A significant segment of the population is of Portuguese ancestry (25%), the result of immigration over the past 160 years, of whom 79% have residency status.
-In June 2018, Premier Edward David Burt announced that 4 November 2019 "will be declared a public holiday to mark the 170th anniversary of the arrival of the first Portuguese immigrants in Bermuda" due to the significant impact that Portuguese immigration has had on the territory.
+In June 2018, Premier Edward David Burt announced that 4 November 2019 'will be declared a public holiday to mark the 170th anniversary of the arrival of the first Portuguese immigrants in Bermuda' due to the significant impact that Portuguese immigration has had on the territory.
 Those first immigrants arrived from Madeira aboard the vessel the Golden Rule on 4 November 1849.

-There are also several thousand expatriate workers, principally from Britain, Canada, the West Indies, South Africa and the United States, who reside in Bermuda.
+There are also several thousand expatriate workers, principally from the United Kingdom, Canada, the West Indies, South Africa, and the United States, who reside in Bermuda.
 They are primarily engaged in specialised professions such as accounting, finance, and insurance.
 Others are employed in various trades, such as hotels, restaurants, construction, and landscaping services.
 Despite the high cost of living, the high salaries offer expatriates several benefits by moving to Bermuda and working for a period of time.
 Of the total workforce of 38,947 people in 2005, government employment figures stated that 11,223 (29%) were non-Bermudians.

 Languages

-The predominant language on Bermuda is Bermudian English.
+The predominant language in Bermuda is Bermudian English.

 British English spellings and conventions are used in print media and formal written communications.
 Portuguese is also spoken by migrants from the Azores, Madeira, and the Cape Verde Islands and their descendants.